Unfolding Polycube Trees with Constant Refinement: Conclusion

 \section{Conclusion}

-We show that every orthotree can be unfolded with a $4 \times 4$ refinement of the grid faces.
-This is the first result on unfolding arbitrary orthotrees using a constant refinement of the grid.
-It is open whether all orthotrees can be grid-unfolded without any refinements.
+We show that every polycube tree can be unfolded with a $4 \times 4$ refinement of the grid faces.
+This is the first result on unfolding arbitrary polycube trees using a constant refinement of the grid.
+It is open whether all polycube trees can be grid-unfolded without any refinements.

 [1]{$^{#1}$}

 \begin{appendix}